Explore Jobs

 Enforcement and Compliance

-Overtime laws by state FAQ
+Overtime Laws by State FAQ

 1. Which occupations are exempt from overtime pay?

-• Professionals in the computer industry
+• Professionals in the technology sector

-• Transportation workers (i.e., drivers, helpers, loaders, and mechanics)
+• Transportation workers (e.g., drivers, loaders, mechanics)

 • Farmworkers on small farms

-• Employees in seasonal and recreational establishments
+• Employees in seasonal and recreational sectors

 • Those in executive, administrative, professional, and outside sales roles